 - The Aquarium is home to the world’s longest-running right whale research program, coordinating efforts along the East Coast of the U.S. to restore the population of this endangered species.

-- The Aquarium collaborates with partners around the world to protect ocean ecosystems, such as coral reefs.
-In 2008, we partnered with the island nation of Kiribati and Conservation International to create the Phoenix Islands Protected Area.
+- The Aquarium collaborates with partners around the world to protect ocean ecosystems, such as coral reefs and the Northeast Canyons and Seamounts Marine National Monument.

 The New England Aquarium serves as a responsive community resource that attracts and involves the broadest possible audience; seeks a culturally diverse staff and governing board that reflect our community; adheres to the highest standards of animal stewardship; and is committed to delivering the highest quality visitor experience in a welcoming and enjoyable manner that inspires awe, curiosity, understanding, caring, and action.